-Take a look under - What is available - We have one opening at this time and a few openings for January 1st 2016.
+Take a look under - What is available - We have a few openings for January 1st 2016.

 Upper White Coat Neighborhood is the optimal location - 2 to 3 minutes walk to the Medical Center and you never have to use your car.
 Only a few more minutes to the University Main Campus.
 Some homes are only 75 to 100 yards from the Medical Center.
 The longest walk is 4 minutes.

 The White Coat Area is very popular among Medical, Nursing, Simon and other University Graduate Students.
 Some years 50% or more of the Medical School class and a quarter of the Simon School class have been living in the White Coat Area.

 Private full bath directly off your room - Many rooms have en-suite full baths directly of the bedroom room.
 This gives you the ultimate privacy and independence in a shared house and still having friends and collegues around.

 You are part of the house family and you have your own room.
 Share and enjoy all the common things in the house.
 You will be living in a house with other students like a family and sharing gas, electricity, cable, internet, TV and even books and occasional study material.
 Kitchen have some pots, pans and utensils for everybody to use.

 The common areas are furnished with dining room table, chairs, lamps, side tables and sofas.
 Common area are decorated with nice artworks.
 Kitchen has fridge, gas or electrical stove, micro and lots of cupboards.

 Some of the homes also have large flat screen TV's'